opteromys/opteromys.github.io/_posts/2019-07-12-tests-goose.md

 Les premiers tests ont été concluants et nous avons pu réaliser des vols dans des conditions calmes ! -->

 This summer we designed and built our new drone prototype named Goose.
-Its cylindrical structure changes from the previous one by allowing an easier access to the components while protecting the electronic cards during possible crashes.
+Its cylindrical structure changes from the previous one by allowing an easier access to the components while protecting the electronic boards during possible crashes.
 Its name comes from a prominent emergency stop button protruding from the front of the drone.
 It looks like the neck of a goose.
 We mainly worked on the implementation of a reliable communication protocol between the ground station and the drone.
-This one is based on a numerical link XBee which makes it possible to recover information in real time of the drone like its position and its altitude.
+This protocol is based on an XBee digital link that allows real-time recovery of information from the drone such as its position and altitude.
 The first tests were conclusive and we were able to carry out flights in calm conditions!